Why Autonomous Research Agents Hallucinate — and How a Critic Loop Fixes It

 generated_at: str # ISO timestamp

-The coverage_gaps field is required — the planner must fill it, even if with an empty list.
-A report schema without a required coverage gap field will silently omit them.
+The coverage_gaps field is required.
+I make the planner fill it, even if the value is an empty list.
+A report schema without a required coverage gap field can allow gaps to be omitted.

 The category frame